 - The Secret Substance Soma: Bringing Human Beings Closer to the Gods

 At the beginning of the Kali-yuga, 3102 BC, the Lord Krishna disappeared from the earth, leaving a golden age for humans in his stead.
 This era of glory is predicted to last 10,000 years until the shortcomings of man supersede the legacy Krishna left behind.
 Thereafter, the lesser qualities of human nature, particularly their greed and materialism, will grow in strength.
 People will lose all interest in spiritual matters and those devotees who still cling to the Gods will be ridiculed and persecuted – “hunted down in the cities for sport like animals” (Knapp, 2016).

 Things are then said to go from bad to worse.
-Governments and police will become rife with corruption, human decency will erode, and there will be neither protection nor solution to crimes of all types.
+Governments and police will become rife with corruption, human decency will erode, and there will be neither protection nor solution to crime.
 Everyone will fight with and against each other - there will be constant war.
 The world will become terrible.
 It is said to become a place where people are only born to suffer and chaos will abound.

 Kalki Purana Prophecies

 The Kalki Purana prophesizes that the materialistic adherents of the Kali-yuga will be Kalki’s main targets: